 At all times Review email correspondence regularly and keep contact information up to date.
 Important information and updates will be communicated by email.
 Students are responsible for becoming familiar with academic regulations and deadlines and are encouraged to contact the Student Success Officer with any concerns.
-Students are required to use the assigned SNP email address for all communication.
-July 5, 2022 Course Registration open Registration is open Course registration opens by appointment, available until September until deadline of 21.
-Contact Lee-ann Blackbird at lee-ann.blackbird@snpolytechnic.com .
-September 21 August 15 Clear Conditional Offers of Admission Or as noted on Students with Conditional Admission must clear all conditions by the Letter of Acceptance deadline indicated on their Letter of Acceptance.
+Students are required to use their assigned SNP email address for all communication.
+July 4, 2023 Course Registration open Remains available to Course registration opens by appointment, available until September 20.
+Registration Deadline Contact Lee-ann Blackbird at lee-ann.blackbird@snpolytechnic.com. of September 21.
+August 15 Clear Conditional Offers of Admission Or as noted on Letter Students with Conditional Admission must clear all conditions by the of Acceptance deadline indicated on their Letter of Acceptance.
 Failure to do so will result in cancellation of registration.
 Please inquire with the Student Success Officer well in advance of the deadline if you have concerns.
-August 31 Student Orientation - Six Nations Campus, university programs, online.
+August 31 Student Orientation - Six Nations Campus, university programs.
 Student Handbook to be available for pick up.
-September 5 Statutory Holiday - Labour Day - No classes, offices are closed.
-September 6 Classes start First day of classes, pending individual class schedules.
-September 21 Last day to Register in programs or Revise course selection without financial penalty.
+September 4 Statutory Holiday - Labour Day No classes, offices are closed.
+September 5 Student Orientation - Brantford Campus, College & Trades.
+September 5 Classes start First day of classes, pending individual class schedules.
+September 20 Last day to Register in programs or Revise course selection without financial penalty.
 To register, please call Six Nations Polytechnic at 519-445-0023. \$ Last day to provide confirmation of Funding Sponsor. \$ Fall Term payment due in full for self-funded students.
-October 20 SNP Board Annual General Meeting See page 4 re: Student Representative opportunity October 1 Fall Term payment due in full for students receiving OSAP.
-October 10 Statutory Holiday - Thanksgiving No classes, offices are closed.
-October 11-15 Fall Mid-term Break No classes held, SNP offices remain open.
+September 21 SNP Board Annual General Meeting See page 4 re: Student Representative opportunity October 2 Truth and Reconciliation Day Observance - No classes, SNP closed.
+October 3 Fall Term payment due in full for students receiving OSAP.
+October 9 Statutory Holiday - Thanksgiving No classes, offices are closed.
+October 10 - 13 Mid-term Break No classes held, SNP offices remain open.

-November 21 Deadline to Cancel Fall term courses.
+November 20 Deadline to Cancel Fall term courses.
 Courses cannot be cancelled after this date, and students will receive a final grade for all courses they are enrolled in.
-December 5 Regular Classes end December 7-14 Final exams - scheduled during usual class time when possible.
-January 6, 2023 Final grades - expected to be available for Fall term December 26, 2022- Winter Holiday Break - Six Nations Polytechnic closed January 2, 2023 (inclusive)
+December 4 Regular Classes end December 6 - 13 Final exams - scheduled during usual class time when possible.
+January 6, 2024 Final grades - expected to be available for Fall term December 23, 2023- Winter Holiday Break - Six Nations Polytechnic closed January 1, 2024 (inclusive)

-^{} Students are encouraged to consider applying to OSAP, as a range of funding options may be available.
-Contact Rachel Hill at finaid@snpolytechnic.com or call 519-445-0023 to discuss.
+Students are encouraged to consider applying to OSAP, as a range of funding options may be available.
+Contact Logan Smith at finaid@snpolytechnic.com or call 519-445-0023 to discuss.